Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

-So that is why I’m bringing you a lot of different Easter kids’ crafts.
-Crafting is something I love to incorporate into our homeschool when possible, and Easter is a time of year I try really hard to fit it in.
+So, that is why I’m bringing you a lot of different Easter crafts for kids.
+Crafting is something I love to incorporate into our home-school when possible, and Easter is th time of year I try really hard to fit it in.

 Hopefully, you’ll find the craft that fits you perfectly!

 My kids love Peeps and they also love to craft anything that they get to eat afterward.
 That is why I think this craft is a great idea for kids of all ages.

 So, you’ll need a few edible supplies, and then your child will be able to take off and create the Peep house of their dreams.Make this Easter craft

 These little chicks are really cute and look easy enough to assemble too.
 This would make a great craft for older kids, but I think with a little help, younger kids could construct these easily as well.

 So, if you are looking for Easter crafts that won’t frazzle your nerves trying to complete and won’t sucker punch your wallet, then you might want to consider doing this craft.Make this Easter craft